Montenegrin Women's League: First Women's League (2011-)

 First matches of Montenegrin Women's League (1. ŽFL) were played in autumn 2011.
 In its first season, new competition with conventional rules (90 minutes games, 3 substitutes) had participants from all three regions of Montenegro (northern, central and southern).

 In period from 2011 to 2015, most successful squad in 1. ŽFL was ŽFK Ekonomist.
 They won four consecutive titles, mostly finishing the seasons without a single defeat.
 Successes of ŽFK Ekonomist finished on the season 2015-16, whose winner was ŽFK Breznica from Pljevlja.
-That was the beginning of ŽFK Breznica dominaton.
-They won six titles in a row, including the season 2019-20, which was interrupted due to COVID-19 pandemic in Montenegro.
+That was the beginning of ŽFK Breznica domination.
+They won eight titles in a row, including the season 2019-20, which was interrupted due to COVID-19 pandemic in Montenegro.
 Season 2020-21 was remembered by most dramatic title race, which won ŽFK Breznica, thanks to one single goal more than second-placed ŽFK Budućnost in their head-to-head matches.